Kariya (film): Box office

 Kariya had a big opening.
 It ran for 56 days at Kapali theatre during its first release.
 At the end of its first run, the film was declared a sleeper hit.
 However, due to demand by the viewers, the film was released again when it turned out to be a greater success, enjoying a theatrical run of more than 100 days.

 Controversy

-There is a song in the film called "Avalu Nanage Sigadiddare Acid Hakuve" ("If She didn't get me, I will pour a acid").
-The Karnataka State Commission for Women has asked the censor board to ban such films, claiming they encouraged crimes against women.
+A line in "Kenchalo Machalo" in the second verse, called "Avalu Nanage Sigadiddare Acid Hakuve" ("If She didn't get me, I will pour acid"). forced the Karnataka State Commission for Women to ask the censor board to ban such films, claiming they encouraged crimes against women.

 Legacy

-Despite being a gangster-based film, Kariya music scored by Gurukiran turned out to be a successful one with all five numbers hitting the top of the chartbusters list especially Kencha lo Macha lo song.
+Despite being a gangster-based film, Kariya music scored by Gurukiran turned out to be a successful one with all five numbers hitting the top of the charts, with "Kenchalo Machalo" being a standout.

-This film is regarded as one of the biggest hits and trendsetter in kannada film industry.
-Kariya released to positive reviews brought lot of fame to darshan. it is re-released more times on demand by the audience.
+This film is regarded as one of the biggest hits and trendsetters of the Kannada film industry, and it brought lot of fame to Darshan.
+Audience demand has led to this being re-released in the theatres several times since its original release.

 The sequel Kariya 2, which was unrelated to the 2003 film, was released in 2017.
 However, both films were produced by Anekal Balaraju.